Foodlink Career Fellowship

 About this program

 The Foodlink Career Fellowship is a one-of-a-kind culinary training program that creates a pathway to prosperity for individuals with barriers to sustainable employment.
 Fellows accepted into the program go through an intensive, yearlong curriculum that includes both classroom and hands-on training within Foodlink’s state-of-the-art commercial kitchen, and will graduate into middle-skills careers in the regional food industry.
-In 2019, the Fellowship became an official New York State Registered Apprenticeship Training program.
+In 2019, the Fellowship became an official New York State Registered Apprenticeship Training program — and in 2020, it was awarded nearly $1 million in NYS Workforce Development Initiative funding.

 Throughout the program, Fellows assist Foodlink’s kitchen staff in preparing healthy meals for Rochester children, and work in the Community Kitchen’s processing center, where Foodlink continues to expand its apple-slicing operations.
 Fellows also learn culinary skills via Rouxbe, a world-renowned online culinary training program, and work on essential soft skills development.
 The final months of the program are spent with a regional employer at an externship that matches their area of focus.